ny000815/NYU_Tandon_Bridge_Tester/week06/README.md

 This tester is designed for the Week 6 homework C++ programs.

 > [!TIP]
-> Q2 tester may fail if you have main funciontion in your own cpp file
+> Q2 and Q3 tester may fail if you have main funciontion in your own cpp file

 ## Prerequisites
 - **C++ Compiler**